jsonzilla/UTL/docs/module_profiler.md

 UTL_PROFILER_EXCLUSIVE_END(segment_label);

 // Other utils
-using clock; // alias for 'std::chrono::steady_clock' or a custom implementetion, depending on macro- options using duration   = clock::duration;
+using clock; // alias for 'std::chrono::steady_clock' or a custom implementation, depending on macro- options using duration   = clock::duration;
 using time_point = clock::time_point;
 ```